giantswarm/inago/README.md

 Runnning `make int-test` will execute the integration test suit.
 The tests need to run against fleet.
-Starting and destroying the test machine is done via the make target, so you don't need to start a machine yourself.
+Starting and destroying the test machine is done via the make target `int-test`, so you don't need to start a machine yourself.

 ### Integration Test Machine Configuration

-1. Copy `inago/int-tests/vagrant/user-data.sample` to `inago/int-tests/vagrant/user-data`
+1. Copy `inago/int-tests/vagrant/user-data.sample` to `inago/int-tests/vagrant/user-data`.
+	- *config.rb overwrites the discovery token every time you start a machine, so we can't add a user-data file to github.*
 2. Set the `FLEET_ENDPOINT` environment variable to IP listed under the vboxnet interface of your docker-machine.